hannutt/HtmlEditor/README.md

 HTML TAGS SHORTCUTS

 For now, the application supports adding single-letter HTML tags using keyboard shortcuts.
-For example, Control+p will add a <p></p> tag to the position in the editing view where the cursor is.
+For example, Control+p will add a p tag to the position in the editing view where the cursor is.
 The application determines the cursor position using the CaretIndex property in C#.
 (https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.textbox.caretindex?view=windowsdesktop-9.0).
 Keyboard bindings are done with C# WPF KeyDown events.

 AUTOCOMPLETE TEXT